Should every association conduct a formal board orientation every year?

 - Duty of care

 - Duty of loyalty

 These duties can be difficult for new board members to understand if not explained to them in the context of situations they may face as a board member, which is again where the annual orientation serves its purpose.
-Failure to use good judgement and care in making decisions, to put the organization’s interests first or to comply with the law can jeopardize not only the organization but the individual board member as well.
+Failure to use good judgment and care in making decisions, to put the organization’s interests first, or to comply with the law can jeopardize not only the organization but the individual board member as well.

 This is not intended to scare anyone out of board service; it is to convey the importance of board service.
-Organizations, industries and movements would not be what they are today without the contribution of the millions of hours of volunteer service performed by nonprofit board and committee volunteers.
+Organizations, industries, and movements would not be what they are today without the contribution of the millions of hours of volunteer service performed by nonprofit board and committee volunteers.
 Organizations have an obligation to prepare these volunteers for their roles on a board.

 Other final considerations on why it is important to conduct a board orientation every year would be to remind even your seasoned board members of their legal and ethical obligations.
-It is the perfect time to deliver an update on strategy and a recap of the previous year’s organizational achievements — just in case any of your board members didn’t get around to reading all their email!
-This will ensure that every board member knows what they need to do, why they are doing it and the foundation on which they can further advance the mission of their organization.
+It is the perfect time to deliver an update on strategy and a recap of the previous year’s organizational achievements — just in case any of your board members didn’t get around to reading all their emails!
+This will ensure that every board member knows what they need to do, why they are doing it, and the foundation on which they can further advance the mission of their organization.